wildducktheories/jsh/README.md

 * one or more sub-package directories, {s}, containing the the package's sub-packages
 * other package-specific files located in package storage

-Packages are grouped into repositories.
-Packages can either be managed or unmanaged.
-Managed packages are managed using git.
-Unmanaged packages are not managed with git.
+Packages are grouped into distributions.
+Distrbutions and packages can either be managed or unmanaged.
+Managed distrbutions and packages are managed using git.
+Unmanaged packages and distributions are not managed with git.

 Packages may exist in one of 4 states: